 1987 Chevrolet Caprice Classic coupe

-For unclear reasons, for several years this was my most popular post on this blog.
-Because of this, I recently updated it to reflect both changes in my posting style and substantial improvements in available data.
+For somewhat unclear reasons, this was my most popular post on this blog for several years.
+Because of this, I updated it about five years ago to reflect both changes in my posting style and substantial improvements in available data.

 “… the personal flair of a distinctive coupe.”